 "You slice it on a meat platter with jambon cru and Viande des Grisons and serve it with boiled potatoes covered with melted raclette, cornichons and tiny onions," Amar says.

 La Bastide de France supplies shops and restaurants throughout Australia and is the favourite saucisson supplier for many Sydney and Melbourne restaurants, such as Bistro Thierry, L'Etoile, La Brasserie, Tabou, Tastevin, Bar H etc.

 --------------------------------------------------------------------------Here are some articles about us:

-'The most authentic saucisson in Australia'. - from Gourmet Traveller Magazine.
+'The most authentic saucisson in the country'. - from Gourmet Traveller Magazine.

 'The latest food to fuel our French love affair has plenty of flavour and tradition.' - from Sydney Morning Herald